MayoCalc / Blog / Everyday

 Do employers care about GPA?

 Some do, especially for your first job out of college.
 Finance, consulting, engineering, and law firms often have GPA cutoffs (typically 3.0 or 3.5).
 After your first few years of work experience, GPA becomes much less important.
-Most employers stop caring entirely once you have a solid track record.
+Most employers stop caring entirely once you've a solid track record.

 How do I calculate my GPA if my school uses percentages?